Chichri/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Running the first command would change the active branch to top_ten.
+The second would merge test with top_ten,
+effectively undoing the changes we made I believe.

+After the stash pop: I was wrong, I forgot about the ordering of the commits.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?